About wallets, accounts, and addresses in Phantom

 Account

 An account is a set of addresses on each supported blockchain.
-Every wallet starts with one account, but you can create more.
-Use different accounts for different purposes—long-term holdings, daily activity, collectibles, or airdrops.
+Every wallet starts with one account, but you can create more for different purposes: long-term holdings, daily activity, collectibles, or airdrops.

-Phantom is a multi-chain wallet, so each account includes addresses on all supported chains (Solana, Ethereum, Base, Polygon, Bitcoin, Sui, Monad, HyperEVM).
-You don't need to create separate accounts for each chain.
+Because Phantom is a multi-chain wallet, each account automatically includes addresses on all supported networks.
+You don't need to create separate accounts for each network.

 Address

-A crypto address is a unique, public string of alphanumeric characters that acts as a digital destination for sending and receiving assets on a blockchain, similar to a bank account number.
-Different blockchains have different address formats:
+An address is a unique public string of characters that identifies where assets can be sent or received on a blockchain, similar to a bank account number.
+Different networks use different address formats:

 • Solana addresses look different from Ethereum addresses.

-• EVM chains (Ethereum, Base, Polygon, Monad, HyperEVM) share the same address format, but the chain still matters—ETH on Ethereum isn't the same as ETH on Base.
+• EVM networks (Ethereum, Base, Polygon, Monad, HyperEVM) share the same address format, but the network still matters: ETH on Ethereum isn't the same as ETH on Base.

 Was this article helpful?